Kong/docs.konghq.com/TECHNICAL-WRITING-GUIDE.md

 *Steps [h2]*

 Begin each step with an h2 heading containing a summary statement, followed by a brief introduction of what the step will accomplish.
-Please be through in explaining not only what to a user needs to do in each step but also why.
-We want users to walk away with an understanding of what they accomplished, rather than just copy and pasting code.
+Please be thorough in explaining not only what to a user needs to do in each step but also why.
+We want users to walk away with an understanding of what they accomplished, rather than just copying and pasting code.

 *Next Steps [h3] [optional]*

 After completing the how to guide, consider including a related article or “next steps”.
-Most guides will relate directly to a property reference, and explanatory doc, or be a prerequisite to another guide, including this information will help guide users through our documentation.
+Most guides will relate directly to a property reference, an explanatory doc, or be a prerequisite to another guide, including this information will help guide users through our documentation.